 I only have 10 minutes left at internet cafe to give brief update.
 In short, vodka tasting: brutal.
 But tasty.
 Herbal minty, cherry, cinnamon apple pie, lemon drop.
 These were our flavors, they tasted more like schnapps flavors but much yummier than schnapps, not as sweet.
 Then we were taken to bar to drink from huge tubes of beer with spigots to release the beer from the tube.... then to a night club.
 It was a rough morning afterward….
 Despite the subsequent ill effects, it was fun night and made us feel, well, youthful.
 A group of strangers from all around the world going out to party together is typically a good recipe.
 We hung out with people from Finland, England, Australia and Holland.

 Well, we can cross off one thing from our big to-do list, which is we have now seen the Wieliczka Salt Mine.
 On a 2.5-hour tour, we saw a staggering one percent of the mine!
-It is enormous, and was used continually for nearly a thousand years until just a few years ago.
+There are over a thousand kilometers of tunnels.
+It is enormous, and was used continually for over 700 years until just a few years ago.
 Huge cavernous spaces.
 The mine is so deep, in the old days men just lived their lives completely in the interior, never saw the light of day, otherwise they would have to spend hours walking in and out.
 So they did everything inside the mine.
 An entire cathedral was built inside so the miners could attend church, and many elaborate statues are carved out of the salt all throughout the mine.
 Livestock that was used for labor was raised and housed inside the mine as well.
 There were donkeys and horses whose eyes never once glimpsed natural sunlight in their whole life.

 Our guide in the salt mine was really great.
 People had told us that the guide can really make or break the tour (it would be visually amazing at any rate, but there’s a lot of interesting info to know…).
 So we lucked out with a good guide who enunciated very good English and had a nice touch of humor.
 But he looked intimidatingly dour as he stood waiting for those in his charge to assemble.
 His demeanor completely changed once on the tour.
 There were lots of little dwarfs (little = 3 to 4 feet tall) carved from the salt all over the mine, and the guide put the song “Hi ho hi ho it’s off to work we go” into my head for the next 24 hours.
 You may be wondering, did I lick the walls in the salt mine?
 Why, yes, I did.
 Very salty.